urbit/urbit.org/content/proposals.md

 +++
-title = "Guide to Creating a Grant Proposal" date = "2021-11-25" weight = 1
+title = "Creating a Grant Proposal" date = "2021-11-25"
+weight = 1
 description = "A comprehensive guide to creating a grant proposal"